-Word of caution, though; shopping sustainable can come with a hefty price tag.
+Word of caution, though; shopping for sustainable clothes can sometimes come with a hefty price tag.

-But that’s ok.
-If you’re not ready yet to invest, you can still do your bit and here’s how.
+If that’s the case and you’re not ready (yet) to invest, you can still do your bit, and here’s how:

 In this way, you can discover pieces that are ‘new’ to you and prevent wasting discarding clothes you no longer wear.

 Now that we’ve established that the way forward to a happier and more sustainable you goest through eco-friendly clothing, let’s go back to where you store your clothes.

 Leading a sustainable lifestyle takes more than just what you eat or what you wear, be that sustainable, recycled, or swapped garments.

 Where you store your clothes is equally important and this bit is all about sustainable furniture and how to get the best out there.

 First, check if there is any bargain wardrobe at your local charity shop.